-The subject of countless books and films, the mutiny that took place aboard HMS Bounty on 28th April, 1789, is one of the most famous events of nautical history.
+The subject of countless books and films, the mutiny that took place aboard HMS Bounty on 28 April 1789 is one of the most famous events of nautical history.

-The cast of characters are well known; chiefly William Bligh, the cruel ship’s captain who fell foul of a mutiny led by Fletcher Christian, the sensitive master’s mate.
+The cast of characters are well known: chiefly William Bligh, the cruel ship’s captain who fell foul of a mutiny led by Fletcher Christian, the sensitive master’s mate.

-Bligh joined the navy aged seven, at a time when young gentlemen were expected to gain early experience in anticipation of a commission, and by twenty-two had been selected by Captain James Cook to serve as Master (managing the running of the ship) aboard the Resolution on what would be Cook’s final voyage.
+Bligh joined the navy aged 7, at a time when young gentlemen were expected to gain early experience in anticipation of a commission, and by 22 had been selected by Captain James Cook to serve as Master (managing the running of the ship) aboard the Resolution on what would be Cook’s final voyage.

 By 1786 Bligh was commanding his own ships as a merchant captain.
 In August 1787 he took command of the Bounty.
 Fletcher Christian was the first person he recruited to the crew.

-The Bounty sailed from England on 23rd December, 1787.
+HMS Bounty sailed from England on 23 December 1787.
 It was bound for Tahiti in the South Pacific to collect breadfruit saplings for transport to the West Indies.
-Breadfruit was discovered in Tahiti by botanist Joseph banks whilst travelling on the Endeavor with James Cook.
+Breadfruit was discovered in Tahiti by botanist Joseph Banks whilst travelling on the Endeavor with James Cook.

 First Bligh criticised his carpenter William Pucell for shoddy work.
 Then a member of the crew, able seaman James Valentine, fell ill.
 In an attempt to treat him, Valentine was bled by the ship’s surgeon Thomas Huggan but he died of an infection.
-Bligh blamed Huggan for his death and the criticised the other officers for not noticing his symptoms.
+Bligh blamed Huggan for his death and then criticised the other officers for not noticing his symptoms.

 The Bounty arrived in Tahiti in October 1788 where the crew received a warm welcome.

-“[Tahiti] certainly the Paradise of the World, and if happiness could result from situation and convenience, here it is to be found in the highest perfection.
+“[Tahiti is] certainly the Paradise of the World, and if happiness could result from situation and convenience, here it is to be found in the highest perfection.
 I have seen many parts of the World, but Otaheite [Tahiti] is capable of being preferable to them all.”